AndreLuiz-Cardoso/Push_Swap_42Luxembourg/README.md

 ---
 <h2> Mandatory </h2>
 <br/>
-1. We have at our disposal, two stacks named a and b.
+<p>1.
+We have at our disposal, two stacks named a and b.</p>
-2. Create a program that takes as parameters, a random set of numbers (negative or positive), without duplicates.
-Our program has to handle both types of inputs: as a variable number of command line arguments; a string, i.e. "numbers between quotation marks, seperated by a space".
+<p>2.
+Create a program that takes as parameters, a random set of numbers (negative or positive),</p> without duplicates.
+Our program has to handle both types of inputs: as a variable number of command line arguments; a string, i.e. "numbers between quotation marks, seperated by a space".</p>
-3. Implement an algorithm, that sorts in ascending order, the input of random numbers.
+<p>3.
+Implement an algorithm, that sorts in ascending order, the input of random numbers.</p>
-4. Our algorithm will consist of swap, rotate, reverse rotate and push operations.
+<p>4.
+Our algorithm will consist of swap, rotate, reverse rotate and push operations.</p>
-5. After taking in an input of numbers, and passing them through our sorting algorithms, our program will output the list of operations (instructions).
+<p>5.
+After taking in an input of numbers, and passing them through our sorting algorithms, our program will output the list of operations (instructions).</p>

 <h2> How it Works </h2>
 </div>